Ammonium perchlorate: Decomposition

 The combustion of AP is quite complex and is widely studied.
 AP crystals decompose before melting, even though a thin liquid layer has been observed on crystal surfaces during high-pressure combustion processes.
 Strong heating may lead to explosions.
 Complete reactions leave no residue.
 Pure crystals cannot sustain a flame below the pressure of 2 MPa.

 AP is a Class 4 oxidizer (can undergo an explosive reaction) for particle sizes over 15 micrometres and is classified as an explosive for particle sizes less than 15 micrometres.

 Applications

-During World War I England and France used mixtures featuring ammonium perchlorate (such as "perammons") as a substitute high explosive.

 The primary use of ammonium perchlorate is in making solid rocket propellants.
 When AP is mixed with a fuel (like a powdered aluminium and/or with an elastomeric binder), it can generate self-sustained combustion at pressures far below atmospheric pressure.
 It is an important oxidizer with a decades-long history of use in composite rocket propellants (including the Space Shuttle Solid Rocket Booster), military, amateur, and hobbyist high-power rockets, as well as in some fireworks.